ahsanarique/context-state-persistance/context-state-persistance.md

     try {
       const response = await axios.post(url, authData);

-      setLoginStatus(response.data) // can vary based on response is coming in what form of data
+      setLoginStatus(response.data) // can vary based on response is coming as what form of data

     } catch((error) => {
       console.log(error.message)